elphiene/tidal-collaborative/README.md

 # Tidal Collaborative

 Self-hosted real-time collaborative playlist sync for [Tidal](https://tidal.com).
 Sign in with your Tidal account in any browser, link a playlist, and every change — adds, removes — propagates to all collaborators automatically.
-No browser extension required.

 ---